 Also Read: How to Fix Android System Webview Not Updating

 Many consumers are unaware that malware might cause certain software to slow down.
 Chrome offers a tool that detects and removes malicious malware from your computer.
 As a result, we’ll be using it to resolve the problem.

 The instructions for using the Chrome cleanup tool are as follows.

 - Select Settings from the three vertical dots.

 - Clean up by going to Advanced > Reset.

 - In the “Find hazardous software” section, select Find.

 - Wait for it to finish the task, then restart your computer and see whether the problem still exists.

 We hope the solutions listed above helped you to fix Google Chrome’s responsiveness issues.
 But, if the issue isn’t fixed even after following the above methods, we recommend you to contact the support team and ask them for help.
-Also, if you like the article, give us your valuable feedback in the comment section.
+Anyway, that’s all from our side.
+We hope you liked this guide.